-Pushbuttons for accessible pedestrian signals should be located as follows:
+Pushbuttons for accessible pedestrian signals should be located (see Figure 4E-2) as follows:

-- A. Adjacent to a level all-weather surface to provide access from a wheelchair, and where there is an all-weather surface, wheelchair accessible route to the ramp; - B. Within 1.5 m (5 ft) of the crosswalk extended; - C. Within 3 m (10 ft) of the edge of the curb, shoulder, or pavement; and - D. Parallel to the crosswalk to be used (see Figure 4E-2).
+- A. Adjacent to a level all-weather surface to provide access from a wheelchair, and where there is an all-weather surface, wheelchair accessible route to the ramp; - B. Within 1.5 m (5 ft) of the crosswalk extended; - C. Within 3 m (10 ft) of the edge of the curb, shoulder, or pavement; and